Valentine's Day - Legends, Significance, Celebration and Gift Ideas

-February 14 all across the world, every year, is celebrated as Valentine's day.
-Also called Saint Valentine's day or the Feast of Saint Valentine, this day is celebrated to honor the Christian Saint Valentinus.
+February 14, all across the world, every year, is celebrated as Valentine's day.
+Also called Saint Valentine's day or the Feast of Saint Valentine, this day is celebrated to honour the Christian Saint Valentinus.
 Gifts in the form of flowers, candy, cards and the like are exchanged between loved ones and friends.

 Legends Associated With Valentines Day